delongmeng/Image_Classifier/README.md

 ### Notebook file

-Please refer to the Jupyter Notebook file `Image Classifier Project.ipynb` for the implementation of the model training and prediction.
+Please refer to the Jupyter Notebook file `Image_Classifier.ipynb` for the implementation of the model training and prediction.
 The VGG19 model was used as the pre-trained model.
 The trained model was saved in `DM_vgg19_checkpoint.pth`, which can be loaded to make quick prediction on any input images.
 The input image and prediction result are nicely displayed in a plot.
 For example, for a flower image randomly downloaded from internet, this model successfully predicted its category.
 Please refer to the end of the notebook, as well as the screenshot `predicting_uploaded_images_output.jpg`.

 ### Command line scripts